 Tuesday, December 20, 2022

-"The South Asian Catholic Aesthetic of Artist Angelo da Fonseca's Indian Madonnas" in Scroll (18 December 2022)
+"The South Asian Catholic Aesthetic of Artist Angelo da Fonseca's Indian Madonnas" in SCROLL (18 December 2022)

 This year marks the 120th birth anniversary of Goan artist, Angelo da Fonseca (1902-1967).
 To commemorate the occasion, Savia Viegas has curated an exhibition titled Angelo da Fonseca’s Indian Madonna, which can be viewed at Goa’s Xavier Center of Historical Research (XCHR) between December 2022 and March 2023 (the exhibition is open from Monday to Friday between the hours of 10AM to 1PM).